5 Microsoft 365 Features You’re Probably Paying For (But Not Using)

 5. Audit Logs and Activity Tracking: Visibility You Already Have

 Regular use of audit logs improves accountability and shortens incident response times.
-For many businesses, simply knowing this data exists (and how to access it!) is a significant step forward.
+For many businesses, simply knowing this data exists — and knowing how to access it — is a meaningful step forward.

 Why These Features Go Unused

-The most common reason these features aren’t used is surprisingly not cost, or even the complexity… it’s awareness.
+The most common reason these features aren't being used isn't cost, or even complexity — it's awareness.

-Microsoft 365 is constantly evolving, and businesses rarely revisit what their licences include.
-IT teams are busy, end users aren’t trained on new capabilities, and features remain disabled because “no one asked for them”.
+Microsoft 365 is constantly evolving, and businesses rarely revisit what their licences actually include.
+IT teams are busy, end users aren't trained on new capabilities, and features stay disabled because no one asked for them.
+The knock-on effect is unnecessary spend on overlapping third-party tools, avoidable security risks, and missed improvements that were already within reach.

 Getting More Value From Microsoft 365

-Fortunately, unlocking these features doesn’t require a full tenant redesign.
-In most cases, it starts with a simple review: understanding what licences you have, what’s already included, and where quick wins exist.
+Unlocking these features doesn't require a full tenant redesign.
+In most cases, it starts with a straightforward review — understanding what licences you have, what's already included, and where the quick wins are.
+Many organisations find that enabling just one or two of these features delivers an immediate return.